A Custom Home Building Guide

 Where Do I Get a Construction Loan?

 Future custom homeowners obtain construction loans from banks.
-But be aware: Major banks tend not to offer these types of loan products.
+But be aware: major banks do offer these products, but local or regional banks may have more attractive programs.
+Leverage your independent dealer/builder for references.

 Many local and regional banks do offer construction financing.
 Loan packages usually only include 2-4 draws in their packages.